PRiEsTCSC/PRiEsTCSC/README.md

 - 👋 Hi, I’m @PRiEsTCSC
-- 👀 I’m interested in both Machine Learning and Cyber Security
+- 👀 I’m both in a backend Developer and a Machine Learning Engineer
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently Cyber Security
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me noblegabriel40@gmail.com

 <!---